Devil's Reign: Devil's Reign: Villains for Hire

-U.S. Agent advises the Thunderbolts to get Electro II away from the area before she goes nuclear.
+U.S. Agent advises the Thunderbolts to get Electro away from the area before she goes nuclear.
 Mayor Wilson Fisk is loaded into his limo as he advises U.S. Agent to keep the Thunderbolts in line and clean up the mess.
-U.S. Agent and Agony encounter the culprit called Conviction who claimed that Mayor Fisk kept her trapped in Ravencroft trying to reproduce the Purple Children's power.
-After a brief scuffle where Conviction got away, U.S. Agent and Agony meet up with Mayor Fisk and the rest of the Thunderbolts to mention about their encounter with Conviction.
-Mayor Fisk then assigns them to find the Purple Children as James Wesley gives them trackers.
-As Rhino doesn't want to hunt children, Mayor Fisk brings in Abomination as his replacement and mind-controls U.S. Agent to oversee the assignment as the Thunderbolts hunt down the Purple Children.
+U.S. Agent and Agony encounter the culprit called Conviction who claimed that Fisk kept her trapped in Ravencroft trying to reproduce the Purple Children's power.
+After a brief scuffle where Conviction got away, U.S. Agent and Agony meet up with Fisk and the rest of the Thunderbolts to mention about their encounter with Conviction.
+Fisk then assigns them to find the Purple Children as James Wesley gives them trackers.
+As Rhino doesn't want to hunt children, Fisk brings in Abomination as his replacement and mind-controls U.S. Agent to oversee the assignment as the Thunderbolts hunt down the Purple Children.
 When they are found, they are confronted by Jessica Jones and the Champions.